andrew/ultimate-awesome/README.md

 - [awesome-conversational-agents](https://github.com/emrecanacikgoz/awesome-conversational-agents) - Awesome paper lists for "A Desideratum for Conversational Agents: Capabilities, Challenges, and Future Directions"".
 - [awesome-BCIss](https://github.com/FBen3/awesome-BCIss) - List of summer schools to study brain-computer interfaces, neurotechnology & related fields worldwide .
 - [awesome-automotive-radar-slam](https://github.com/fengzealtos/awesome-automotive-radar-slam) - A curated list of automotive radar slam and odometry papers.
-- [awesome-claude-skills](https://github.com/kenryu42/awesome-claude-skills) - Awesome list for Claude Skills — a reusable, filesystem-based resources that provide Claude with domain-specific expertise developed by Anthropic.
 - [awesome-kirby](https://github.com/kirbyfern/awesome-kirby) -  A bunch of general resources that I have gathered so far, it consists mostly in Ruby and Rails.
 - [awesome-cloud-hpc](https://github.com/kjrstory/awesome-cloud-hpc) - A curated list of Cloud HPC.
 - [awesome-agile](https://github.com/Knowledge21/awesome-agile) - A curated list of agile contents we like based on the 4 agility domains by K21.